 When it comes to maintenance items on your vehicle, one of the most important components you need to pay attention to are brake pads.
 Having high quality brake pads could save you from getting into an accident, and they should be replaced on a regular basis.
-Unfortunately, shopping for brake pads can be cumbersome and tedious, with hundreds of options available in the market that cover a wide range of prices.
+Unfortunately, shopping for the best brake pads can be cumbersome and tedious, with hundreds of options available in the market that cover a wide range of prices.

 So here’s a breakdown of 13 recommendations to help make your shopping experience a bit simpler.
 Keep in mind that most brake pads are sold separately for the front and rear, so make sure you’re getting the correct product for what you need.

 For more information on brake pads, refer to our table of contents.

 Updated 10/30/2020 with info on galvanized brake pads!

 - 1. Editor's Pick for Rear Brake Pads: NRS Brakes Galvanized Brake Pads